2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 • Each act that performs will receive a score from a panel of five to eight pre-determined judges at National Finals.
 The highest & lowest scores are dropped to determine the cumulative score.

-• The Top 3 Overall High Point winners in each division will receive a cash prize in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels.
+• The Top 3 Overall High Point winners in each division will receive a Cash Prize in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels.

-• Cash awards will only be presented in divisions with 3 or more eligible acts.
-Super Line and Production performances will always receive cash awards regardless of the number of entries.
+• Cash Prizes will only be presented in divisions with 3 or more eligible acts.

 • For National Finals, substitution of dancers from the Regional qualifying entry is permitted in all divisions/categories except Solos.
 Performances must consist of at least 75% of the original dancers from the Regional qualifying entry.
 When substituting dancers in a performance, be aware that any modifications may change the level or age average.
 Any dancers substituted remain subject to the Regional leveling and qualifying rules.
 All music must remain the same.